-The elevation of other stakeholder interests means that directors will need to resolve tensions which may exist between the interests of shareholders and other stakeholders in a B Corp.
+The elevation of other stakeholder interests means that directors will need to resolve tensions which may exist between the interests of shareholders and other stakeholders in a risk.
+B Corp.
 The legal requirement for B Corps essentially gives the directors the authority to do just this.

-This means that instead of simply asking whether a particular transaction or arrangement is in the interests of the shareholders, and letting the answer to that question guide them, directors will need to ask whether it is in the interests of the other stakeholders in the B Corp.
+This means that instead of simply asking whether a particular transaction or arrangement is in the interests of the shareholders, and letting the answer to that guestion guide them, directors will need to ask whether it is in the interests of the other stakeholders in the B Corp.

-There may be situations where interests are misaligned.
-For example, shareholders in a B Corp may be willing to take bigger risks with their capital in the hope of large upside returns, whereas employees may be more risk averse - being unable to take a portfolio approach to employment.
-This might in a particular case mean that directors decide to eschew a risky transaction involving a lot of debt, such as a new international expansion plan which could result in large gains or insolvency, as the plan may not be in the interests of all employees.
+mean that directors decide to eschew a risky transaction involving a lot of debt, such as a new international expansion plan which could result in large gains or insolvency, as the plan may not be in the interests of all employees.

-Similarly, when choosing between different suppliers, it may be that there is a premium to be paid for the most ethical and sustainable suppliers.
-If so, there may be tensions between how monies are paid to suppliers, as against cutting costs with a view to declaring greater dividends.
+suppliers, it may be that there is a premium to be paid for the most ethical and sustainable cutting costs with a view to declaring greater dividends.
 A similar tension is likely to exist when deciding how generously to pay workers.